KhronosGroup/glTF/specification/README.md

 * `*.glsl` files use `text/plain`
 * Texture files use the official `image/*` type based on the specific image format.

-<a name="glTFecosystem"></a>
+<a name="glTF-ecosystem"></a>
 ## The glTF Ecosystem

-<mark>*This all needs to get updated*</mark>
+glTF can be combined with freely available open-source tools, enabling an open ecosystem for the development of content and applications.

+### Loaders, Importers and Playback Engines

+<mark>*list here*</mark>

+### File Converters and Exporters

+**COLLADA2GLTF**

-glTF can be combined with freely available open-source tools, enabling an open ecosystem that will foster the adoption adoption of glTF.
-In particular, the Khronos Group is maintaining [COLLADA2GLTF](https://github.com/KhronosGroup/glTF/tree/master/converter/COLLADA2GLTF), a converter from the COLLADA 3D interchange standard [ reference here ] to glTF.
+The Khronos Group is maintaining [COLLADA2GLTF](https://github.com/KhronosGroup/glTF/tree/master/converter/COLLADA2GLTF), a converter from the COLLADA 3D interchange standard [ reference here ] to glTF.
 The COLLADA2GLTF pipeline is depicted in the figure below.

 ![](figures/COLLADA2GLTF.png)

+For a simple example, see the converted [COLLADA duck model](https://github.com/KhronosGroup/glTF/tree/master/model/duck).

+> glTF is not part of COLLADA, that is, it is not a COLLADA profile.
+It is its own specification with many designs borrowed from COLLADA and simplified, and other new and unique concepts not found in COLLADA.

+**FBX-glTF**

+Autodesk has developed an initial implementation of a [converter](https://github.com/cyrillef/FBX-glTF) from its FBX format to glTF.

+<a name="geometry-compression"></a>
+### Extensions

+There is already work underway to define compression extensions and/or work with outside organizations to define compression techniques suitable for use with glTF.
+These will be defined as glTF extensions.

 > The 3D Formats Working Group is developing partnerships to define the codec options for geometry compression.  glTF defines the node hierarchy, materials, animations, and geometry, and will reference the external compression specs.

-For a simple example, see the converted [COLLADA duck model](https://github.com/KhronosGroup/glTF/tree/master/model/duck).

-Finally, glTF is not part of COLLADA, that is, it is not a COLLADA profile.
-It is its own specification with many designs borrowed from COLLADA and simplified.

 <a name="concepts"></a>
 # Concepts

 *This section is non-normative.*

+<a name="file-structure"></a>
+## File Structure

 <a name="scene-graph"></a>